jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 end
 ```

+It is [recommended][verilator-internals] by the author of Verilator to split up
+``always`` blocks (combinatorial or sequential) so they contain as few
+statements as possible.
+This allows Verilator the most freedom to order the
+code to improve execution performance.

 **Drive one signal per block.**
 With complex control flow statements, it is tempting to use a single
 `always_comb` block to drive multiple signals.
 In some circumstances, there may